dustymabe/summit-2017-container-lab/vagrantcdk/lab4/chapter4.md

 oc get services
 ```

 Now we can check to make sure the site is running.
-However, first we need the
+However, first we
-IP for it.
+need a URL for the service.

 ```bash
 oc get endpoints